ricdezen/nameless_language/README.md

 - Increase max control flow jump distance.
 Probably a set of three instructions will slightly improve speed.

 - I suppose the call frames array in the VM should be dynamic.
 This implies the stack has to be dynamic first.

+- The stack for gray objects in garbage collection is never reset, it can only increase in size.

 - There are various TODO in the code, which do not represent new features, mostly technical stuff that can probably be changed locally with no trouble.